1delta-DAO/mcp-lending/README.md

 - Node.js ≥ 18
 - pnpm (latest)
 - At least one AI provider API key (see `packages/client/.env.example`)
+- A 1Delta API key is optional but recommended — get one at [auth.1delta.io](https://auth.1delta.io)

 ### Install & build